Chart Color Schemes

 Central Highlands is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Central Highlands, as assessed at the latest Census held on 28th August 2016, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Non-Metro Tas., where 97.8% were houses and 2.2% were other dwellings.
-The home ownership level in Central Highlands stood at 52.7%, with the rest of the dwellings either mortgaged (28.7%) or rented (18.5%).
-The median monthly mortgage repayment in the area was $894, lower than Non-Metro Tas.'s figure of $1,200.
-The median weekly rent was recorded at $200, compared to Non-Metro Tas.'s $240.
-Nationally, Central Highlands's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+The dwelling structure in Central Highlands, as per the latest Census, consisted of 96.4% houses and 3.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Tas.'s 97.8% houses and 2.2% other dwellings.
+Home ownership in Central Highlands stood at 52.7%, with mortgaged dwellings at 28.7% and rented ones at 18.5%.
+The median monthly mortgage repayment was $894, below Non-Metro Tas.'s average of $1,200.
+The median weekly rent figure was $200, compared to Non-Metro Tas.'s $240.
+Nationally, Central Highlands' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing